mrxception/VuLeak/README.md

 This tool is intended for educational and authorized security testing purposes only.
 Use it exclusively on systems and databases for which you have explicit permission.

----

-## License

-MIT License (or specify accordingly)

----

-## Contributing

-Contributions are welcome.
-Submit pull requests or report issues to suggest enhancements or fixes.

----